wp-plugins/spam-master/readme.txt

 The plugin comes packed with automated Spam Learning function that will make your wordpress blog a fighting spam enforcer by providing registration ip's and emails for analysis and spam lists inclusion.

 Very few plugins will actually show the statistics we packed into spam master.
-Selected Protection Level, Total Website Users, Total Spam Blocked, Total Number of Threats you are Protected from, Spam Learning, Status of RBL Spam Servers, and User Registrations List with (user id, registration date, user status, name, username, and email).
+Selected Protection Level, Total Website Users, Total Spam Users Blocked, Total Number of Comments, Total Number of Spam Blocked Comments, Total Number of Approved Comments, Total Number of Pending Comments, Total Number of Trashed Comments, Total Number of Threats you are Protected from, Spam Learning, Status of RBL Spam Servers, User Registrations List with (user id, registration date, user status, name, username, and email) and Comments List with (comment date, comment author, author email, author website, comment content, comment status).

 **IMPORTANT: Free Protection Version only protects you from hotmail, msn, live and outlook spam.
 Full Protection Version requires paid RBL license to work and protects you from thousands of spam sources [Full Protection License Link](http://wordpress.techgasp.com/spam-master/)**